 Anyone that consumes food should try to grow something to eat.
 Growing food, even on a small scale, connects you with your food.
 Once you try your hand at growing food, you will get a glimpse into farm life.
 One raised garden bed that you sustain helps you understand the tireless work required by farmers and ranchers to produce food for you and your family.

-Nothing can compare to a handful of juicy, ripe berries plucked from the plant and tossed into a muffin recipe.
-Succulent vine ripe heirloom tomatoes quartered and mixed with a simple green salad serves as a staple in our household during the summer months.
+Nothing can compare to a handful of juicy, ripe berries plucked from the plant and toss into a muffin recipe.
+Succulent vine-ripe heirloom tomatoes quartered and mixed with a simple green salad serves as a staple in our household during the summer months.
 Tomatoes are one of the easiest crops to grow.
 Our modern world makes gardening so convenient that you can grown produce on your patio.
 Next, to your tomato plants, you can cultivate a row or pot of Genovese basil.

 A person who is growing a garden, if he is growing it organically, is improving a piece of the world.
 He is producing something to eat, which makes him somewhat independent of the grocery business, but he is also enlarging, for himself, the meaning of food and the pleasure of eating.
 Wendell Barry